sinch/nodejs-callbacks-demo/readme.md

 # Get your second number and test sinch Callbacks/webhooks with ngrok.

-Today I will show how you can redirect a Sinch number to your own mobile number, having a few friends in Sweden (and my boss) I thought it would be cool to have a Swedish number that is redirected to my US mobile.
-I also wanted to show you the awesome tool ngrok.
+Today I will show how you can redirect a Sinch number to your own mobile number.
+Since I have a few friends in Sweden (and my boss), I thought it would be cool to have a Swedish number that can be redirected to my US mobile.

-One of the harder things when you do integration with webhooks/callbacks is that the remote server needs to be able to access your server, and usually you done have your dev server available as a webs server on the internet, so you have to rely on dynamic DNS or a similar solution.
+Before we dive in, I want to show you the awesome tool, ngrok.
+One of the harder things when you do an integration with webhooks/callbacks is that the remote server needs to be able to access your server.
+Usually you don't have your dev server available as a web server on the internet, so you have to rely on dynamic DNS or a similar solution.
 One awesome way to solve this is to use [ngrok](https://ngrok.com/ "ngrok").
-It sets up a tunnel.
-It has an awesome other feature that enables you to see all requests and responses with data.
+It sets up a tunnel and enables you to see all requests and responses with data.

 ## Getting started
-In this example we are going to build a simple node app that will respond witch SVAML to connect any call to a number to my number here in SF.
-To read more about different events and what you can respond read the docs here
+In this example we are going to build a simple node app that will respond with SVAML to connect any call to a chosen number to my SF-based mobile.
+To read more about different events and how you can respond, read the docs here
 [http://sinch.com/docs/voice/rest](http://sinch.com/docs/voice/rest "SVAML")

 Create a file and call it app.js